 Replacement means removing the inner door panel, unbolting the latch from the sheet metal of the door, and then, undoing all the rod and cable and electrical attachments.
 On some models, it’s necessary to move the window track out of the way.

 On some others that use a door module assembly to hold the window lift assembly and tracks, the window has to be supported and detached from the lift mechanism so that the whole module assembly can be moved out of the way.

 Mostly by listening.
-They can fail completely and make no noise, but most of the time you can hear an actuator trying to work, and not quite doing it.
+They can fail and make no noise, but most of the time you can hear an actuator trying to work, and not quite doing it.

-Almost never.
+Rarely.
 It’s part of an assembly that’s not built to be serviced, not generally designed to be taken apart and reassembled.

 It takes about an hour and a half on most vehicles.